Do I Need Anger Management Classes? Online Anger Management Resources

 When is anger not healthy?

 The first thing to look at is when anger is not actually healthy and when it could be hurting you or the people in your life.
 But what is healthy anger?
 Healthy anger is when you can control your anger rather than letting it control you.
-That doesn’t mean that you won’t yell or scream or hit a pillow.
-It means that you can do those things in a safe place and without somehow hurting yourself or anyone else.
-It means that if you need to yell or scream, you walk away from the situation rather than yelling or screaming at another person or stewing in the anger for too long.
+That doesn’t mean that you won’t yell, scream, or hit a pillow.
+It means that you can do those things in a safe place without somehow hurting yourself or anyone else.
+It means that if you need to yell or scream, you walk away from the situation rather than yelling or screaming at another person or stewing in anger for too long.

 Healthy anger means that you can recognize what made you angry, why it made you angry, and what you should do about it.
 You acknowledge that your anger is valid and justified but also realize that you need to react reasonably.
 Letting your emotions get the better of you is not healthy.
 In fact, that’s when you start crossing into the realm of unhealthy anger when you begin to allow your feelings and your emotions to take control of what’s happening in your life rather than you taking control.